-The CY7C1311KV18, CY7C1911KV18, CY7C1313KV18, CY7C1315KV18 are synchronous pipelined Burst SRAMs with a read port and a write port.
+The CY7C2661KV18, CY7C2676KV18, CY7C2663KV18, CY7C2665KV18 are synchronous pipelined burst SRAMs equipped with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
 These devices multiplex the address inputs to minimize the number of address pins required.
-By having separate read and write ports, the QDR II completely eliminates the need to turn around the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of four 8-bit data transfers in the case of CY7C1311KV18, four 9-bit data transfers in the case of CY7C1911KV18, four 18-bit data transfers in the case of CY7C1313KV18, and four 36-bit data transfers in the case of CY7C1315KV18 in two clock cycles.
+By having separate read and write ports, the QDR II+ eliminates the need to "turnaround" the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 8-bit data transfers in the case of CY7C2661KV18, four 9-bit data transfers in the case of CY7C2676KV18, four 18-bit data transfers in the case of CY7C2663KV18, and four 36-bit data transfers in the case of CY7C2665KV18, in two clock cycles.

-This device operates with a read latency of one and half cycles when DOFF pin is tied HIGH.
-When DOFF pin is set LOW or connected to V{SS} then device behaves in QDR I mode with a read latency of one clock cycle.
+These devices operate with a read latency of two and half cycles when \overline{DOFF} pin is tied high.
+When \overline{DOFF} pin is set low or connected to V{SS} then device behaves in QDR I mode with a read latency of one clock cycle.

 Accesses for both ports are initiated on the positive input clock (K).
-All synchronous input timing is referenced from the rising edge of the input clocks (K and K) and all output timing is referenced to the output clocks (C and C, or K and K when in single clock mode).
+All synchronous input and output timing are referenced from the rising edge of the input clocks (K and \overline{K}).

-All synchronous data inputs (D[x:0]) pass through input registers controlled by the input clocks (K and K).
-All synchronous data outputs (Q[x:0]) pass through output registers controlled by the rising edge of the output clocks (C and C, or K and K when in single clock mode).
+All synchronous data inputs ($D{[x:0]}$) pass through input registers controlled by the input clocks (K and \overline{K}).
+All synchronous data outputs ($Q{[x:0]}$) outputs pass through output registers controlled by the rising edge of the input clocks (K and \overline{K}) as well.

-All synchronous control (RPS, WPS, BWS[x:0]) inputs pass through input registers controlled by the rising edge of the input clocks (K and K).
+All synchronous control (\overline{RPS} , \overline{WPS} , $\overline{NWS}{[x:0]}$, $\overline{BWS}{[x:0]}$) inputs pass through input registers controlled by the rising edge of the input clocks (K and \overline{K}).

-CY7C1313KV18 is described in the following sections.
-The same basic descriptions apply to CY7C1311KV18, CY7C1911KV18 and CY7C1315KV18.
+CY7C2663KV18 is described in the following sections.
+The same basic descriptions apply to CY7C2661KV18, CY7C2676KV18 and CY7C2665KV18.